RecordPlayerAdvice.comUpdated May 2026

 The Budget Question

-At $300-$500, you have real choices.
-The AT-LP120X ($349, direct) competes directly with the Rega Planar 1 ($475, belt) and Pro-Ject Debut Carbon EVO ($599, belt).
-Different approaches, all excellent results.
+At around $300-$500, you have real choices.
+The AT-LP120X (around $349, direct) competes directly with the Rega Planar 1 (around $475, belt) and Pro-Ject Debut Carbon EVO (around $599, belt).
+Different philosophies, all excellent results.
+See our turntable under $500 guide for detailed comparisons.

 Belt Replacement: Not a Big Deal